dikshetha/NumberGuessingWithTimeLimit/README.md

 12. The `if __name__ == "__main__":` block is used to ensure that the `time_limit_guessing_game()` function is called only when the script is run directly and not when it's imported as a module.

 Overall, this code creates a simple text-based number guessing game with a time limit of 10 seconds.
 The player needs to guess the target number within this time frame, and the game provides hints to help them make accurate guesses.
+#### Libraries:
+In the Time Limit Guessing Game implemented in the given code, two Python libraries are used:

+1. **random:** The `random` library is imported to generate a random number between 1 and 100 for the player to guess.
+The function `generate_random_number()` uses `random.randint(1, 100)` to obtain a random integer within the specified range.

+2. **time:** The `time` library is imported to measure the elapsed time during the game and enforce the 10-second time limit.
+The function `time.time()` is used to retrieve the current time in seconds since the epoch, and it helps track the time for the game.